-The Spanish Institute of Women and for Equal Opportunities (IWEO), an autonomous body attached to the Ministry of the Presidency, Parliamentary Relations and Equality through the State Secretariat for Equality, works to support progress of women in all areas of society since 1983.
+The Spanish Institute of Women, an autonomous body attached to the Ministry of Equality through the State Secretariat for Equality and Against Gender-Based Violence, works to support progress of women in all areas of society since 1983.
 It is specifically entrusted to foster gender equality and the equal participation of women and men in all areas of public life, in particular in political, economic, cultural and social life, and to foster and implement gender mainstreaming.

 The Institute of Women was created by Law nº 16/1983, of 24 October.
 It was born as an independent organisation attached, at that time, to the Ministry of Culture, in order to reinforce the constitutional principles set out in Arts.
 9.2 and 14, and to promote the conditions to facilitate social equality between women and men, as well as to support the participation of women in political, cultural, economic and social life.

 With the emergence of the Institute of Women came an institutional policy for equal opportunities, gathered under four Women’s Equal Opportunities Plans, aimed to eradicate gender differences and discriminations, since 1988 until 2005.
 The Fourth Women’s Equal Opportunities Plan 2003-2006 was inspired by the European Community directives and by the Community Framework Strategy on Equality between Men and Women (2001-2005), and sought to strengthen gender mainstreaming, promoting specific equal opportunities policies and positive action.